nielssorensen/OpenEmu-wiki/User-guide:-Display-Mode.md

 Note:

-Support for changing the GameBoy palette in the Gambatte core is coming in the future.
+Support for changing the palette in Game Boy games in the Gambatte core is coming in the future.